pangdatangtt/UniNet/README.md

 ```

 ## 🙏 Acknowledgements
-We sincerely appreciate [ReContrast](https://github.com/guojiajeremy/ReContrast) for its concise and excellent approach.
+We sincerely appreciate [ReContrast](https://github.com/guojiajeremy/ReContrast) for its clear and excellent approach.

 ## 📜 License
 The code in this repository is licensed under the MIT license.